Think You Can’t Afford Adoption? Here are 10 Surprising Ways to Pay for It

 Many states grant subsidies to families who adopt children born in the United States with special needs or who resided in foster care for a specified period of time.

 If you’re seeking a subsidy, the application needs to show that the child’s case is medically compelling.
-It should document the child’s disability and outline the hardships he or she will have growing up.
+It should document the child’s disability and outline the hardships they’ll have growing up.

 Within each state, counties may vary in their subsidy requirements and contributions.
-The North American Council on Adoptable Children summarizes each state’s adoption subsidy requirements for your reference on its website.
+The North American Council on Adoptable Children summarizes each state’s adoption subsidy requirements for your reference.

 6. Explore Grant Programs for Adopting a Child

-A number of national nonprofits and charitable organizations offer grant programs to prospective adoptive parents.
+A number of national organizations offer grant programs to prospective adoptive parents.
 Consider exploring the following:

 - Help Us Adopt — Qualified prospective adoptive parents can receive up to $15,000 toward adoption expenses